Sorbonne University: Pierre and Marie Curie (formerly Jussieu)

-The largest of Sorbonne University's campuses is Jussieu Campus, officially named "Pierre and Marie Curie campus".
-It houses the Faculty of Sciences.
+The largest of Sorbonne University's campuses is Jussieu Campus, officially named "Pierre and Marie Curie Campus".
+It houses the Sorbonne University Faculty of Science and Engineering and its Sorbonne Polytechnic School, Sorbonne Center for Artificial Intelligence, Sorbonne Institute for Environmental Transition, the Institute of Health Engineering (IUIS) and the Institute of Computing and Data Sciences (ISCD).
 The first buildings are from 1957.
-The main part of the campus, the "Gril d'Albert," was built in 1964, and was completely refurbished from 1996 to 2016.
+The main part of the campus, the "Grill d'Albert", was built in 1964, and was completely refurbished from 1996 to 2016.

-It houses six university libraries, including an important research library in mathematics and computer science.
+Within the Sorbonne University Library, it houses 6 university libraries, including an important research library in mathematics and computer science.